Senior Support Groups

 - Comparing notes about resources such as doctors and alternative options

-Seniors who are dealing with new issues or issues that continue to plague their daily lives and hinder them from enjoying a productive life should investigate support groups.
+Seniors who are dealing with new issues that continue to plague their daily lives and hinder them from enjoying a productive life should investigate senior support groups.
 An adult child, caregiver, friend, or doctor can help find the right place for the senior to engage in getting help through the unique opportunity of support groups.

 Adult children and caregivers also have access to support groups.
 Being responsible for a senior’s care can be frustrating, emotionally and physically draining, and overwhelming.
 People often need help, and sometimes that help is just a support group away from changing a life.